-Apple's devices are well known for their resistance to malware, but there's nothing your iPhone can do once you've visited a dodgy website or connected to a risky Wi-Fi hotspot.
+Apple's devices are well known for their resistance to malware, and with iOS 14.5's tracker blocking it's even clearer which ecosystem a privacy obsessive should invest in.
+However, there's nothing your iPhone can do once you've visited a dodgy website or connected to a risky Wi-Fi hotspot.
 That's where an iPhone VPN comes in.

 An iOS VPN isn't just for privacy, though.
 You'll be able to install it on your iPhone, iPad, even your iPod Touch (they still exist, apparently), and subsequently you'll be able to access streaming content from all over the world.
 Plus, seeing as your iPhone is probably the thing you'll be traveling with the most, an iPhone VPN will keep you protected when connected to potentially unsecured public Wi-Fi networks in shops, cafes, or public transport.

 There are three major things we want to see in the best iOS VPN: speed, security, and support – and it doesn't hurt if it looks great, either.
 While that might sound simple, many VPNs can't tick all these boxes.
 However, our top pick ExpressVPN does, and it has them in spades.

 There are also a number of other features we love to see in iPhone VPNs – all of which Express boasts, too.
 A wide network of servers in plenty of countries is great if you want to either sidestep national censorship or stream geo-blocked media from abroad, like Netflix US from Spain, BBC iPlayer outside the UK, or Gmail in China.